Epidural steroid injections

 - Fluoroscopy (X-ray imaging) might be used to ensure precise placement of the injection; contrast dye might also be used to help the pain-numbing solution show up on the fluoroscope

 - A pain-numbing or pain-blocking solution, usually corticosteroid, will be injected into the area of the dura (the outermost, toughest and most fibrous of the three membranes covering the brain and the spinal cord) associated with the pain-producing inflammation

-If chronic neck or back pain persists despite a series of epidural steroid injections, a doctor might recommend surgery as an option.
+If chronic neck or back pain persists despite a series of epidural steroid injections, a physician might recommend surgery as an option.
 Rather than settle for highly invasive traditional open back surgery, contact Laser Spine Institute.
-The orthopedic experts at Laser Spine Institute use advanced, endoscopic techniques to perform minimally invasive procedures on an outpatient basis – with far less risk and a much shorter recuperation than traditional open back surgery.
+The orthopedic surgeons at Laser Spine Institute use advanced techniques to perform minimally invasive procedures on an outpatient basis, and these procedures have far less risk and a much shorter recuperation than traditional open back surgery.
 Contact us to learn more and see how you may be a candidate.